rxdu/notes/docs/howtos/check-linux-disk-usage.md

----
-title: Check Linux Disk Usage
+# Check Linux Disk Usage
-description: Find files that are taking up the disk space
----

 You may have encountered the situation that your Linux system is running out of space.
 This happens more often on embedded devices running on a small eMMC or SD card.
 To cleanup the system, you first need to find out what is taking up the space.